sulu/sulu/src/Sulu/Bundle/MediaBundle/Resources/js/components/MediaCard/README.md

 The `MediaCard` is useful for displaying a list of selectable images.
+When the `imageSizes` property is set a button will be shown in the header of the `MediaCard` which will open a list of copyable URLs on click.

 ```
 initialState = {